-- LAS 480 Latin American Studies Seminar was approved as a Global and Multicultural Awareness course and Liberal Studies Elective in the Global Citizenship category. - PLSC 251 State and Local Political Systems was approved as a Liberal Studies Elective in the Information Literacy category. - ECON 339 Economic Development I was approved as a Global and Multicultural Awareness course. - COMM 420 Media Portrayal of Crime was approved as a Liberal Studies Elective in the Information Literacy category. - SCI 103 Fundamentals of Earth and Space Science was approved as a Liberal Studies Natural Science Knowledge Area course.
+- LAS 480 Latin American Studies Seminar was approved as a Global and Multicultural Awareness course and Liberal Studies Elective in the Global Citizenship category. - PLSC 251 State and Local Political Systems was approved as a Liberal Studies Elective in the Information Literacy category. - ECON 339 Economic Development I was approved as a Global and Multicultural Awareness course. - COMM 420 Media Portrayal of Crime was approved as a Liberal Studies Elective in the Information Literacy category. - SCI 103 Fundamentals of Earth and Space Science was approved as a Liberal Studies Natural Science Knowledge Area course. - ANTH/LAS 370 Latinos and Diasporas were approved as a Global and Multicultural Awareness course and Liberal Studies Elective in the Global Citizenship category. - COMM 325 Women in Media was approved as a Liberal Studies Elective in the Information Literacy and Global Citizenship categories. - FRNC 220 Intermediate French Conversation was approved as a Liberal Studies Elective in the Oral Communication category. - GRMN 220 Intermediate German Conversation was approved as a Liberal Studies Elective in the Oral Communication category.

-Appendix C University-Wide Graduate Committee Co-Chairs Piper and Baumer
+University-Wide Graduate Committee (Senator Piper)